Ecole Internationale Daniel Chalonge

 2. The New Dark Matter Situation Today: Warm Dark Matter (WDM) research is progressing fast, the subject is new and WDM essentially works, naturally reproducing the astronomical observations over all scales: small (galactic) and large (cosmological) scales (LambdaWDM).
 Astronomical evidence that Cold Dark Matter (LambdaCDM) and its proposed tailored cures do not work at small scales is staggering.
-Astrophysical constraints including Lyman alpha bounds put the sterile neutrino mass m in the range 1< m <13 keV.
+Astrophysical constraints including sterile neutrino decays points the sterile neutrino mass m around 2 keV.
 WDM predictions for EUCLID and PLANCK start to to be available.
 MARE and an adapted KATRIN experiment could detect a keV sterile neutrino.
 It will be a fantastic discovery to detect dark matter in a beta decay.
 A formidable WDM work to perform is ahead of us.

 History, Context and the CDM crisis:

 fourth of a new Chalonge series in Meudon dedicated to Dark Matter.

 The first Workshop of this series (June 2010) allowed to identify and

 understand the issues of the serious problems faced by Cold Dark

 Matter (CDM) to reproduce the galactic (and even cluster of galaxies)

 observations.
 The 2010 and 2011 Workshops served as well to verify